GeorgeWebDevCy/tcnapp-connector/readme.txt

 Activation seeds hidden products for the Blue, Gold, Platinum, and Black tiers (if missing) and keeps their pricing/categories synced with admin defaults.
 Use the **TCN Membership Level** drop-down on other products to link them to tiers manually.

 == Changelog ==

+= 0.3.86 =
+* Add a `/wp-json/gn/v1/token/refresh` endpoint that refreshes both transient and JWT API tokens for the mobile app.
+* Fall back to decoding legacy JWT tokens when refresh transients have expired to keep existing sessions working.

 = 0.3.85 =
 * Return generated token login URLs under a `token_login_url` key while keeping API bearer tokens in `/wp-json/gn/v1/login` payloads.